 Briefly, additional improvements that have emerged since the initial development of the IMRT technique described by the MSKCC group include the following:

 - More advanced imaging techniques to better identify and map the specific tumor locations within the prostate for differential dose escalation (advanced MRI prostate imaging protocols).
-(Illustrated in Figure 1: IGRT Design)
+(Illustrated in Figure 1: IGRT Design below)

 - More advanced computer treatment planning technology to design a more exact and customized three-dimensional dose pattern.
-(Also illustrated in Figure 1: IGRT Design)
+(Also illustrated in Figure 1: IGRT Design below)

 - More powerful and flexible medical linear accelerator devices to deliver these patient-customized dose patterns effectively.
-(Illustrated in Figure 2: IGRT Animation)
+(Illustrated in Figure 2: IGRT Animation below)

 - Sophisticated three-dimensional daily image-guidance (IGRT) techniques that allow these highly conformal treatments to be delivered with a far greater degree of accuracy than previously possible.
-(Illustrated in Figure 3: IGRT Montage)
+(Illustrated in Figure 3: IGRT Montage below)

 There are several steps involved in the IGRT / IMRT process, including the following: